Russian diplomat calls to compare death tolls in Iraq under Hussein vs under US ruleRussian Politics & Diplomacy October 22, 21:00

-The EU sectoral sanctions that came into effect on August 1 have not stopped machinery and technology supplies to the Russian oil sector but introduce a regime of preliminary approval of such deals to be issued in the countries of exporters’ registration.
+The company had clear understanding of how to find suppliers of the necessary equipment, though purchase reorientation would take some time, the representative added.The EU sectoral sanctions that came into effect on August 1 have not stopped machinery and technology supplies to the Russian oil sector but introduce a regime of preliminary approval of such deals to be issued in the countries of exporters’ registration.

 The list includes 30 items of machinery for offshore projects, deepwater drilling and exploration in the Arctic as well as shale oil projects in Russia.